Financial Freedom 1 (February 2018)

 Become the CFO of Your Life

-ONLINE COHORT: February 1 - March 31
+WINTER ONLINE COHORT: February 1 - March 31

 There is only one person responsible for your financial health: you.
 Yet most people, no matter their income, have little to no financial education.
 They don't know how to manage their money, and as a result, they live in financial fragility.
 This course doesn't just show you the figures you should know.
 It guides you in taking control of your financial future.

 We'll talk about the seven levels of financial maturity, from financial dependence, or living paycheck to paycheck, to saving conventionally, and, lastly, having financial freedom.
-We'll explore the influence of the hidden assumptions of consumption and debt in our capitalist system.
+We'll explore the influence of your family background and the hidden assumptions of consumption and debt in our capitalist system.
 The goal of this course is to help you reclaim ownership of how you spend your time and your energy and free yourself from working for money for the majority of your life.

-Ultimately, having financial freedom is about living a life that you desire and believe in.
+Ultimately, financial freedom is about living a life that you desire and believe in.
 It's about being able to take care of the people you love while making creative contributions to the world without waiting until you're 65.
 Read about Douglas's own experience of achieving financial freedom by age 42.

 By the end of this course, you and your cohort will: